-The Internal Revenue Service taxes all income, right?
-Chapter 26 of U.S. Code Section 61 defines gross taxable income as "...all income from whatever source derived."
-That sounds pretty clear...but it doesn't tell the whole story.
-Further along in Section 61, the Code lists several sources of income as examples.
-Supplemental security income—commonly called SSI—appears nowhere on the list.
-That's because it's not taxable.
+The Internal Revenue Service (IRS) taxes virtually all sources of income.
+Chapter 26 of U.S. Code Section 61 defines gross taxable income as "all income from whatever source derived," and that covers a whole lot of ground.
+The Code cites several sources of income as examples, but Supplemental Security Income (SSI) doesn't appear anywhere on the list—that means SSI is not taxable.

 Reporting Income to the SSA

-Remember, SSI is needs-based.
-If you suddenly come upon another source of income or you should win the lottery tomorrow, your need for financial support may be partially, if not entirely, erased.
-This means that you would no longer be eligible for benefits.
 Understandably, the SSA wants to know about this turn of events.
-Likewise, if you should become employed so you're earning even just a little income, this would most likely reduce your benefits somewhat even if it did not eliminate them entirely.
+Likewise, if you should become employed so you're earning (even if it's just a little income), this would most likely reduce your benefits.
+However, it may not completely eliminate your benefits.

 According to the SSA, reportable income includes all money that comes into your household, including money that you or your spouse receives.
 The money doesn’t have to be earned from a job.
 If you win a little money from a scratch-off ticket or receive a cash gift from a family member, you must report these things to the SSA.